Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Analysis of DNNs Based on the Transformation Complexity

 \subsection{Comparative studies to diagnose the representation capacity of DNNs}

 \textbf{The change of the transformation complexity during the learning of DNNs.} Figure~\ref{fig:change_tra} and Figure~\ref{fig:change_res} shows the change of three types of transformation complexities encoded in DNNs during the training process.
-Note that $H(\Sigma)=I(X;\Sigma)$.
-We found two phenomena in the change of complexity: \textbf{(1)} For most traditional stacked DNNs (like MLPs\footref{fn:exp_setting} and LeNets), both $H(\Sigma)$ and $I(X;\Sigma;Y)$ decreased first, and increased later.
+Note that {$H(\Sigma)=I(X;\Sigma)$}.
+We found three phenomena in the change of complexity:

+\textit{Phenomenon 1.} For most traditional stacked DNNs (like MLPs\footref{fn:exp_setting} and LeNets), both {$H(\Sigma)$} and {$I(X;\Sigma;Y)$} decreased first, and increased later.
 Figure~\ref{fig:change_tra}(c) shows the frequency histogram of different neurons’ activation rates of gating states in Epoch 0, 55, and 500.
-In Epoch 0, gating states were usually randomly activated, which led to a large value of $H(\Sigma)$.
-The learning process gradually removed noisy activations, which reduced $H(\Sigma)$ and achieved the minimum complexity in Epoch 55.
-Then, the DNN mainly learned complex transformations to boost the performance, which made $H(\Sigma)$ begin to increase.
-This indicated that DNNs dropped noisy features in early stages of the training process, then learned useful information for the inference. \textbf{(2)} For residual DNNs with skip-connections and a few traditional DNNs (like the VGG-16 trained on the Pascal VOC dataset; see Appendix \ref{sec:vgg_complexity}), the complexity increased monotonously during the early stage of the training process, and saturated later.
+In Epoch 0, gating states were usually randomly activated, which led to a large value of {$H(\Sigma)$}.
+The learning process gradually removed noisy activations, which reduced {$H(\Sigma)$} and achieved the minimum complexity in Epoch 55.
+Then, the DNN mainly learned complex transformations to boost the performance, which made {$H(\Sigma)$} begin to increase.
+This indicated that DNNs dropped noisy features in early stages of the training process, then learned useful information for the inference.
+In fact, the drop of noisy features in very early iterations has also been supported by observations in other studies~\cite{liu2021trap}.
+In very early iterations, initial weights irrelevant to the task were usually removed, which reduces the transformation complexity.
+Besides, \citet{liu2021trap} also showed that the decrease of the model diversity in very early iterations exactly aligned with the first stage in the epoch-wise double descent.

+\textit{Phenomenon 2.} For residual DNNs with skip-connections and a few traditional DNNs (like the VGG-16 trained on the Pascal VOC dataset; see Appendix \ref{sec:vgg_complexity}), the complexity increased monotonously during the early stage of the training process, and saturated later.
 This indicated that noisy features had little effect on DNNs with skip-connections in early stages of the learning process, which implied the temporal double-descent phenomenon~\cite{nakkiran2019deep,heckel2020early}.